The-Foreigners/The-Foreigners.github.io/objectives.md

   - Use cover to prevent casting being seen.
   - Keep track of reactions.

+- USE REACTION TO IDENTIFY SPELL LEVEL BEFORE DISPELLING.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.

 - DETECT MAGIC WHILE LOOTING, Wand of Secrets.